pcjackman/Academic/publications.md

 Jackman, P.C., Fitzpatrick, G., &amp; Lane, A. (2015).
 Exploring the flow state in professional jump jockeys: Content and connecting analyses. _Poster presented at the All-Ireland Postgraduate Conference, University of Limerick, Ireland._

 Jackman, P.C.
 (2015).
 Can coaches and practitioners help athletes to achieve flow states in performance?
-Invited presentation at the _Waterford Institute of Technology Applied Sport and Exercise Psychology Conference, Ireland._
+Invited presentation at the _Waterford Institute of Technology Applied Sport and Exercise Psychology Conference, Waterford, Ireland._

 Jackman, P.C., Fitzpatrick, G., &amp; Lane, A. (2014).
 An exploration of the conditions influencing the occurrence of flow in Irish professional jockeys. _Paper presented at the International Conference of Qualitative Research in Sport and Exercise Conference, University of Loughborough_, UK.